Reyko: 2023-present: Fantasía

-Musical Style
+Musical style

 The duo define themselves as “DIY” since they independently write, produce, and record everything they release from their home studio based in London.
-They cite Billie Holiday, Lana Del Rey, Weeknd, Lorde, Portishead, and Manu Chao as influences.
+They cite Billie Holiday, Lana Del Rey, The Weeknd, Lorde, Portishead, and Manu Chao as influences.
 Their music has been described as alt-pop.

-In Media
+In media

 Reyko's songs have been included in various soundtracks: